spice-h2020/rdf.uploader/README.md

 ## Path for querying the activity_log
 activity_log_path=/object/activity_log

-## Namespace for the resources retrieved from the activity_log dataset
+## Namespace to use as base for the resources retrieved from the activity_log dataset
 baseNS=http://spice-apif.local/object/activity_log/

 ## URL of the Blazegraph repository